Tim-Radcliffe/Tintin-Setup/README.md

 **I'm in the process of setting this repository up, cleaning and re-factoring old code to work in a tidier way, so not everything may work as expected yet.**

 If you want to try it out anyway, run "tt++ start.tin"

+Prompt detection works a lot better if you have your mud prompt set to have a newline after it.
+E.G. "prompt >$nl$" in 3 Kingdoms